 You or your spouse or civil partner may also be entitled to benefits in the country you are posted to but this will depend upon the country.
 The most common example is “Kindergeld” – the equivalent of Child Benefit in Germany.

 What about capital gains tax?

-If you dispose of an asset whilst you are resident abroad you may still have a liability to capital gains tax in the UK.
-Capital gains tax is a complicated subject and you can find a general introduction in the ‘other tax issues section’ of our website.
+If you dispose of an asset whilst you are resident abroad, you may still have a liability to capital gains tax in the UK.
+Capital gains tax is a complicated subject and you can find a general introduction in the ‘other tax issues section’ of our armed forces guide.

-You might also have a liability to capital gains tax in the country you are living in and, like income tax, double tax treaties attempt to mitigate any double taxation.
+You might also have a liability to capital gains tax in the country you are living in and, like income tax, there are provisions to mitigate any double taxation.

 If you think you might dispose of an asset whilst you are living abroad, you should seek specialist advice on whether you will have to pay capital gains tax.
 You can find a tax adviser on the Chartered Institute of Taxation website.

 Members of the armed forces living overseas can contact HMRC on the Crown Servants Helpline to discuss income tax or capital gains tax queries.